History of Chelsea F.C. (1952–1983): Tommy Docherty

 Their Fairs Cup run, taking in wins over Roma (a violent encounter, during which the Chelsea team coach was ambushed by Roma fans), 1860 Munich and Milan (the last on the toss of a coin after the teams had finished level), ended in a semi-final loss to Barcelona.
 Both home sides won 2–0 and on another coin toss, the replay was staged at the Camp Nou, with Barça winning 5–0.
-Docherty, his relationship with several players having reached breaking point, then made the decision to break up a team with an average age of 21.
+Docherty, his relationship with several players having deteriorated, then made the decision to break up a team with an average age of 21.
 Venables, Graham, Bridges and Murray were all sold during the close-season.
 Scottish winger Charlie Cooke joined for £72,000, as did striker Tommy Baldwin, who arrived in part-exchange for Graham.
-Also emerging from the youth set-up was a highly rated teenage striker named Peter Osgood.
+Also emerging from the youth set-up was teenage striker Peter Osgood.

-Docherty's transfer manoeuvrings initially paid off.
-Chelsea, with Osgood at the heart of the team, topped the league table in October 1966, the only unbeaten side after ten league games.
+Docherty's transfer changes initially had an effect.
+Chelsea, with Osgood in the team, topped the league table in October 1966, the only unbeaten side after ten league games.
 But Osgood broke his leg in a League Cup tie and the side's momentum was disrupted.
 To replace Osgood, Docherty immediately signed striker Tony Hateley for a club record £100,000, but Hateley's aerial game did not suit Chelsea's style and he struggled to fit in.
-They drifted down the league and finished ninth.
-The highlight of that season was reaching the FA Cup final.
-En route to that final was a win over Leeds United in the semi-finals, the game widely seen as the one which kicked off the fierce rivalry between the two clubs.
-In his finest moment for Chelsea, Hateley headed in what proved to be the winner, but in a hotly contested match, Leeds had two goals disallowed, one for offside and one for a Peter Lorimer free-kick taken too quickly.
+They moved down the league and finished ninth.
+The notable result of that season was reaching the FA Cup final.
+En route to that final was a win over Leeds United in the semi-finals, the game widely seen as the one which started the rivalry between the two clubs.
+Hateley headed in what proved to be the winner, while Leeds had two goals disallowed, one for offside and one for a Peter Lorimer free-kick taken too quickly.

 Chelsea competed with Tottenham Hotspur in the first all-London FA Cup final, known as the Cockney Cup Final.
 It was Chelsea's first appearance in the final since 1915 and their first ever appearance in the final at Wembley.
 In leading out the side, Ron Harris, at 22, was the youngest ever captain to take to the field in the competition's finale.
-In a game which failed to match the anticipation, Chelsea underperformed and a late Tambling header was not enough to prevent a 2–1 loss to a Spurs side containing both Venables and Jimmy Greaves.
-Docherty was sacked shortly into the next season with the team having won only two of their opening ten games, which included a 6–2 home loss to Southampton, amidst rumours of dressing room unrest over bonus payments and whilst serving a 28-day ban from football management handed out by the FA.
+Chelsea lost 2–1 to a Spurs side containing both Venables and Jimmy Greaves, with a late Tambling header reducing the deficit.
+Docherty was sacked shortly into the next season with the team having won only two of their opening ten games, which included a 6–2 home loss to Southampton, amid reports of dressing room unrest over bonus payments and whilst serving a 28-day ban from football management handed out by the FA.